 You could hear a pin drop as everyone listened and was touched by the combination of words, flute interludes and an electric bass beat.
-Just before intermission Bev Grant joined Sharleen for a finale.
-The two women sang a song about Harriet Tubman.
+Two women sang a song about Harriet Tubman.
 The combination of their voices created such heat that it left everyone wanting more.
-Bev Grant completed the second half of the show with a interesting blend of women's voices.
 This was a performance I am thankful not to have missed.

 Pre-release Rumors of Peace Concert